d2r2/go-i2c/README.md

 GoDoc [documentation](http://godoc.org/github.com/d2r2/go-i2c)

-Troubleshoting
+Troubleshooting
 --------------

 - *How to obtain fresh Golang installation to RPi device (either any RPi clone):*
-If your RaspberryPI golang installation taken by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
+If your RaspberryPI golang installation taken by default from repository is outdated, you may consider to install actual golang manually from official Golang [site](https://golang.org/dl/).
 Download tar.gz file containing armv6l in the name.
 Follow installation instructions.

 - *How to enable I2C bus on RPi device:*
 If you employ RaspberryPI, use raspi-config utility to activate i2c-bus on the OS level.
-Go to "Interfaceing Options" menu, to active I2C bus.
+Go to "Interfacing Options" menu, to active I2C bus.
 Probably you will need to reboot to load i2c kernel module.
 Finally you should have device like /dev/i2c-1 present in the system.